MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/1-introduction.md

 5. Click **Create**, and wait a few seconds whilst the app resource is built.

-6. In you home page, a large icon for your  **Refrigerated Trucks** app should now appear.
+6. You should now see a **Dashboard** with a few default links.
+The next time you visit your home page, a large icon for your  **Refrigerated Trucks** app should appear.

 That is all that is needed to create the app.
-The next step is to specify a device template.
+The next step is to specify a _device template_.